Punarvasu

-Punarvasu is a Nakshatra in Hindu astrology, which refers to the two brightest stars in the constellation of Gemini: Castor and Pollux.
+Punarvasu, meaning "the twin restorers of goods", is the 7th nakshatra (lunar mansion) in Indian astronomy.
+It corresponds to the two brightest stars in the constellation of Gemini, Castor and Pollux, plus two fainter stars, possibly ε and ζ Geminorum.

 Astrology

 Punarvasu extends from 20 degrees 00 minutes of Mithun (Gemini) to 03 degrees 20 minutes of Karka (Cancer).

 Astrological significance

 In Hindu astrology, Punarvasu is ruled by Jupiter (Guru) and symbolized by a quiver of arrows, signifying renewal, restoration, and return.
 Its presiding deity is Aditi, the mother of the gods, representing nurturing, abundance, and universal support.
 This nakshatra is associated with optimism, resilience, and the ability to recover from adversity.

 Ramayana

 Punarvasu is the birth nakshatra of Lord Rama:

 “On completion of the ritual, six seasons have passed by and then in the twelfth month, on the ninth day of Chaitra month [April–May,] when the presiding deity of ruling star of the day is Aditi, where the ruling star of day is Punarvasu (Nakshatra), the asterism is in the ascendant, and when five of the nine planets viz., Sun, Mars, Jupiter, Saturn, and Venus are at their highest position, when Jupiter with Moon is ascendant in Cancer, and when day is advancing, then Queen Kausalya gave birth to a son with all the divine attributes like lotus-red eyes, lengthy arms, roseate lips, voice like drumbeat, and who took birth to delight the Ikshwaku dynasty, who is adored by all the worlds, and who is the greatly blessed epitome of Vishnu, namely Rama.”